 We are to obey police officers because they represent God's authority.
-The Bible says, "Put them in mind to be subject to principalities and powers, to obey magistrates (police officers)."
-Titus 3:1
+The Bible says, "Remind them to be subject to rulers and authorities, to obey magistrates (police officers)…" Titus 3:1 (KJV)

 For example, if someone over you tells you to lie or to steal, you should not do it because these things are against God's commandments.
 Anytime anyone tells you to do something that is against God's commandments, you should not do it.